Paramount Plus: Everything to know about CBS All Access' successor

-Paramount Plus is the subscription streaming-video service set to replace CBS All Access.
-It will cost $10 a month ad-free when it launches Thursday in the US and 18 Latin American countries.
-Paramount Plus will feature live news and sports as well as on-demand shows and movies, including originals -- all of which lean into parent company ViacomCBS' brands like CBS, MTV, BET, Comedy Central, Nickelodeon and Paramount Network, plus its Paramount Pictures movie studio.
+Paramount Plus is the subscription streaming-video service replacing CBS All Access.
+It costs $10 a month ad-free or $6 a month with advertising, launching Thursday morning in the US, Canada and 18 Latin American countries.
+Paramount Plus features live news and sports as well as on-demand shows and movies, including originals -- all of which lean into parent company ViacomCBS' brands like CBS, MTV, BET, Comedy Central, Nickelodeon and Paramount Network, plus its Paramount Pictures movie studio.

-The $10 monthly subscription won't be the only choice for long.
-In June, Paramount Plus will add a cheaper, $5-a-month "base" tier that is supported by advertising and that limits what you can watch.
+If you sign up as a new member this month, you can get to try the service free for a month in an extended free trial; after March, the standard free trial will be one week.
+In June, Paramount Plus will add a cheaper, $5-a-month "base" tier that is supported by advertising, but it removes access to your local CBS live-channel stream.

 If you're already a CBS All Access subscriber, your membership transfers over to Paramount Plus.
-On Thursday, the CBS All Access app is set to automatically update and transform into the Paramount Plus app.
-Whether you are currently on CBS All Access' $10-a-month ad-free tier or on its $6-a-month tier with ads, you will be able to access and stream everything on Paramount Plus -- the only difference is whether you continue to see ads or not.
+On Thursday, you can simply sign in at paramountplus.com with your CBS All Access credentials, and your CBS All Access apps are meant to automatically update to switch to Paramount Plus.
+Regardless of whether you're on CBS All Access' $10-a-month ad-free tier or on its $6-a-month tier with ads, you will be able to access and stream everything on Paramount Plus -- the only difference is whether you continue to see ads or not.

-Today is the last chance to get a half-off deal for a year of Paramount Plus.
-CBS All Access is offering a promotion to get a year of the service at half price, a subscription that will carry over to Paramount Plus starting Thursday.
-The deal offers the ad-supported tier for $30 for a year or $50 for the ad-free version, but the offer ends Wednesday at 3:59 p.m.
-PT / 6:59 p.m.
-ET.

 Paramount Plus will have a library of more than 30,000 episodes and 2,500 movies, plus 36 original series debuts this year.
 Among those originals will be a revival of Frasier, the 1990s sitcom; a CG-animation update of Nickelodeon's Rugrats to tap millennial nostalgia; and a new studio dedicated to the Avatar: The Last Airbender concept, founded by the original cartoon's creators to produce a range of programming, including a new animated movie.